 A year or more can pass between the first day of your disability and the day you receive your first check from Social Security.
 It can be very difficult for people to pay bills and make ends meet during this waiting period, but there may be options available to you speed up the process, and you may qualify for various forms of financial assistance.
 Our Indiana SSDI attorneys can help you understand your options and navigate the SSDI process so you don’t go broke waiting for assistance.

-Take Steps to Make the Wait as Short as Possible
+Take Steps to Make the Wait for Benefits Payments as Short as Possible

 Unfortunately, financial need in and of itself will not speed up the application process.
 Everyone applying for disability needs financial help—that’s why they are applying for benefits.
 However, there are some things you can do to make sure the process is as short as possible.
 The key to getting your benefits faster is avoiding rejection of your initial application.
 As many as 70 percent of first-time Social Security disability applications are denied, often because they are incomplete or inaccurate.
 You can strengthen your initial application by doing the following: